konsumer/node-sqldef/README.md

 * Need to actually add parsing/sql-clients to the CLI
 * Contribute more database-type parsing to sqldef (sqlite would be cool)
+* throws errors on some diffs.
+* the wasm-size is pretty big (4MB!)

 ## credit